What is the Chaplain’s role in the school?

-Students/Parents can choose to discontinue utilising support through the Chaplaincy program by talking with our Principal, Welfare Coordinator or School Chaplain.
-Any concerns or complaints about the program may also be discussed with the School Principal or Welfare Coordinator.
+Students/Parents can choose to discontinue utilising support through the Chaplaincy program by talking with our Principal, Wellbeing Coordinator or School Chaplain.
+Any concerns or complaints about the program may also be discussed with the School Principal or Wellbeing Coordinator.
 You may also make a complaint directly to the Department of Education through the website shown below.

 Lavers Hill K-12 College Chaplaincy Program is funded by the Department of Education, under the National School Chaplaincy and Student Welfare Program.
-It is not compulsory for any student to participate in or receive services from a Program School Chaplain/Welfare Worker.
+It is not compulsory for any student to participate in or receive services from a Program School Chaplain.

-For more information about the National School Chaplaincy and Student Welfare program please visit:
+For more information about the National School Chaplaincy program please visit:

 Disclaimer: The views expressed herein do not necessarily represent the views of the Australian Government Department of Education.

-Acknowledgement: This project was funded by the Australian Government Department of Education under the National School Chaplaincy and Student Welfare Program.
+Acknowledgement: This project was funded by the Australian Government Department of Education under the National School Chaplaincy Program.

 M a r n i _ B r i f f a, Chaplain